 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 I’ve been nursing my third baby for a year now.
 It’s such a blessing to have nursed three babies now with a healthy supply.
 Having a healthy supply is so important, and there are some foods I found that increase breast milk supply, which I had no idea.
 I knew these 5 foods would increase your supply and help you lose baby weight, but with further research, I found out there are more lactogenic foods out there we can count on to increase supply! this post contains affiliate links.

-Here’s the list of 5 Foods You Didn’t Know Increase Breast Milk Supply
+Here’s the list of 5 Foods You Didn’t Know to Increase Breast Milk Supply

-Green Papaya: This is first on the list because did you even know there is such thing as a green papaya?
-Well, it’s really just an unripe papaya.
-Apparently green papayas are popular in Asia as a breastfeeding food.
+Green Papaya: This is first on the list because did you even know there is such a thing as a green papaya?
+Well, it’s just an unripe papaya.
+Green papayas are popular in Asia as a breastfeeding food.
 I’m not sure how it tastes green because I haven’t tried it yet, but it’s on my list to attempt.

-Coffee Substitutes: Okay this isn’t really a food, but apparently many of the coffee substitutes have chicory or dandelion, which are lactogenic herbs.
+Coffee Substitutes: Okay this isn’t a food, but many of the coffee substitutes have chicory or dandelion, which are lactogenic herbs.